Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Replicated Simulated Annealing

 To test the above hypothesis we compute $\TKS(c)$ in the replicated planted model.
 Moreover, to test the conjecture of the previous section locating the algorithmic threshold $\cRSA$ for RSA, we compute also $T_d(c)$ in the replicated random model.
-The details of these computations are presented in the appendices and the main results are summarized in Fig.~\ref{Fig:New_diagram} for $y=2,4,8$.
+The details of these computations are presented in the Supplemental Material and the main results are summarized in Fig.~\ref{Fig:New_diagram} for $y=2,4,8,16,32$.
 It is immediately evident that the critical lines for $y>1$ are located at much higher temperatures than those for the original model ($y=1$) shown in Fig.~\ref{Fig:phaseDiagram_y1}.
 And these critical temperatures are indeed very close to the temperature where the jump takes place.
 In particular, the vertical dashed line in Fig.~\ref{Fig:RSAc17} marks the value of $\TKS$ in the $y\gg 1$ limit, which turns out to be a very accurate analytical prediction for the jump location (i.e.\ the signal detection) in RSA run with $y\gg1$ and a very good approximation also for finite values of $y$.
+We have seen that the sample to sample fluctuations in $\TKS$ are larger in the case of small $y$ and becomes almost null in the large $y$ limit, again in perfect agreement with the observation of the temperature of the jumps for RSA.
 Moreover the critical lines $\TKS(c)$ and $T_d(c)$ shown in Fig.~\ref{Fig:New_diagram} for $y>1$ are extremely close.
 Indeed we report in the inset of Fig.~\ref{Fig:New_diagram} their difference to help the reader in locating their crossing-point that defines the algorithmic threshold $\cRSA$ (according to the conjecture put forward in the previous section).
-Within the statistical uncertainties, the difference $\TKS-T_d$ does not depend on $y$ and becomes null at $\cRSA\simeq 16$, perfectly compatible with the algorithmic threshold $\cKS=16$ of the Bayes optimal BP.
-So RSA is as good as the Bayes optimal BP algorithm in detecting the planted signal.
+Within the statistical uncertainties, the difference $\TKS-T_d$ does not depend on $y$ and becomes null at $\cRSA\simeq 16$, perfectly compatible with the algorithmic threshold $\cKS=16$.
+Thus RSA and the Bayes optimal BP algorithm are observed to share the same (conjecturally optimal) algorithmic threshold.
+Please note that below $\cRSA$ the difference $\TKS-T_d$ is compatible with zero: for these connectivities the temperature at which the paramagnetic state loses its local stability is the same in the planted and the random ensemble.
 As long as $y>1$, changing the number of replicas $y$ does not seem to lead to improvements, as we also see directly from the RSA simulation (see Fig.~\ref{Fig:RSAc17}).
 The best choice is thus to use a small $y$ value, even $y=2$, because the time for running RSA scales as $O(y\cdot N)$.